spectrocloud/librarium/content/docs/06-integrations/00-antrea-cni.md

 Ensure you have provided a non-overlapping IP address for your pod network in Palette's Kubernetes manifest using the ``podCIDR`` parameter.
 The CIDER IP specified with the ``podCIDR`` parameter in the Kubernetes manifest always takes precedence.

-If you are using Antrea CIDRs and used the ``kubeadm init`` command with the ``--pod-network-cidr <cidr>`` attribute, ensure that you provided a non-overlapping IP address for your pod network in the Antrea CNI manifest.
+If you are using Antrea CIDRs and used the ``kubeadm init`` command with the ``--pod-network-cidr <cidr>`` attribute, ensure that you have done the following:

+- Removed any value for ``podCIDR`` in the Kubernetes manifest.
+- Provided a non-overlapping IP address for your pod network.

 <br />